RedisLabs/redislabs-docs/content/rc/administration/setup/create-subscription.md

 aliases: /rv/administration/setup_and_editing/create-subscription/
          /rc/administration/setup_and_editing/create-subscription/
 ---
-A Redis Cloud Pro subscription consists of a selected cloud provider (and respective region, e.g. "AWS - US-West-2"), architectural model, memory limit and feature set.
+A Redis Cloud subscription consists of a selected cloud provider (and respective region, e.g. "AWS - US-West-2"), architectural model, memory limit and feature set.
 You can have multiple subscriptions in different providers and regions, all easily managed from a single